WashU Supplemental Essays 2025-26 Prompts and Tips

 washu supplemental essays

-For the Class of 2027, the WashU acceptance rate remained low at just 12%.
-As Washington University in St. Louis appears to be marching toward the single-digit admit rate club, it’s critical that prospective applicants realize the need to make a uniquely compelling case for admission, even if they already possess elite academic credentials.
-After all, the average SAT for an incoming freshman is well above a 1500 and 88% placed in the top 10% of their high school class–incredibly, such credentials are necessary but not sufficient in this hypercompetitive environment.
+For the Class of 2028, the WashU acceptance rate remained low at just 12%.
+As Washington University in St. Louis continues marching toward the single-digit admit rate club, it’s critical that prospective applicants realize the need to make a uniquely compelling case for admission, even if they already possess elite academic credentials.
+After all, the average SAT for an incoming freshman is well above a 1500, and 86% placed in the top 10% of their high school class–incredibly, such credentials are necessary but not sufficient in this hypercompetitive environment.
 This brings us to the topic of the moment – the WashU supplemental essays.

 Given this high level of competition, WashU’s supplemental section offers applicants a critical opportunity to showcase their writing ability by generating detail-rich essays that will stand out to an admissions officer.